Lan956616/YouTubeLooper-ChromeExtension/README.md

 ## Main Features
 [(back to top)](#table-of-contents)

-- Enable video loop with a single click
+- Loop videos with a single click
-- Set repeat count for looping
+- Customize the number of loop repetitions
 - Set custom start and end times for loop playback
 - Automatically adapts to YouTube's dark or light theme
 - Responsive and intuitive UI designed for a smooth experience